py5coding/py5book/reference/sketch_pmouse_x.rst

 If you want values relative to the previous frame, use ``pmouse_x`` and :doc:`sketch_pmouse_y` inside ``draw()``.
 If you want continuous response, use ``pmouse_x`` and :doc:`sketch_pmouse_y` inside the mouse event functions.

-Underlying Java field: `pmouseX <https://processing.org/reference/pmouseX.html>`_
+Underlying Processing field: `pmouseX <https://processing.org/reference/pmouseX.html>`_

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC